Jeffersonlii/LoLGenius/readme.md

 -   10 features for each champion played
 -   10 features for each players solo ranked rank
--   10 features for each players recent winrate on the champion
+-   10 features for each players tilt score (based on previous winrate for the day)

-# Number of Models

--   4 models are planned

-1. SR low Elo (iron - Silver 1)
-2. SR medium Elo (Gold 4- diamond 3)
-3. SR high Elo (diamond 2 +) Note : May not have enough data
-4. ARAM
+-   1 feature for result of match (W/L)
+-   1 feature for game mode

 # Application Archetecture